lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 published: false
 ---

-"Concrete vs. Abstract" discussions are bullshit that confuses, and hurts, newcomers, totally unnecessarily.
+I hate seeing newcomers to programming being confused by bullshit propagated by the "experienced", and/or the rockstars of their programming language community.

+One common source (or result?) of bad thinking is the "Concrete vs. Abstract" dichotomy.
+Always poorly-thought.
+Never substantiated.

-To be clear, I'm not saying that the individual terms "abstract" and "concrete" are bullshit (though the latter might be), but rather that the notion of "Concrete vs. Abstract", as commonly used and propagated like a virus, in "the industry", is very unhelpful.
-It leads programmers down several paths of wrongness, in thinking, and therefore in practice.
+To be clear, I'm not going to claim that the individual terms "abstract" and "concrete" are bullshit (though the latter might be), but rather that the notion of "Concrete vs. Abstract", as commonly used in "the industry", is very unhelpful, creates unnecessary scary monsters, and eventually cause people to design programs badly.

+## On abstraction

-I have been told many times that when something is abstract, it has less to do with the "real world". whereas when something is concrete, it deals with "real", "practical", stuff.
+I have been told many times, in different ways, that the "abstract" has less to do with the "real world", than the "concrete", which deals with "real", "practical", stuff.

 But what is an abstraction?